MenokoOG/react_challenges/README.md

-# Repo for some react challenge projects from scrimba.
+# Repo for 40 react challenge projects from scrimba.

 ## Some of the concepts and skills I hope to improve with the projects are: